casdoor/casdoor-website/docs/syncer/Keycloak.md

 ## Keycloak Syncer

-The Keycloak syncer is essentially the same as the [database syncer](/docs/syncer/Database), with the added functionality of automatic configuration for Keycloak `Tables` and `Table columns`.
+The Keycloak syncer extends the [database syncer](/docs/syncer/Database) with automatic configuration for Keycloak's schema.
+It simplifies the process of migrating users from Keycloak to Casdoor.

-Furthermore, the Keycloak syncer will fetch data from the `credential` table, `keycloak_group` table, and `user_group_membership` table, as user information in Keycloak is stored across multiple tables.
+The syncer automatically fetches data from multiple Keycloak tables (`credential`, `keycloak_group`, `user_group_membership`) since user information in Keycloak is distributed across these tables.

 ![edit](/img/syncer/Keycloak/syncer_keycloak_edit.png)